Perkins Memorial Garden

 The garden is dedicated to the memory of two Landon students, George and Randy Perkins, and was built by their parents, Milo and Theron Perkins.
 You can read more about the Perkins Garden’s history.

 The Perkins Garden is open to the public during the annual Azalea Garden Festival, usually the first weekend in May.
-The garden traditionally hosts the Graduation Reception.
+The garden traditionally hosts the Commencement reception.

 In addition, the garden is the site of many art classes where boys consider the style of Georgia O’Keefe and other great artists, and gain experience with pastels and other techniques.